 This is the second in a series of posts walking readers through the mobile advertising space.
 Stay tuned for more posts over the coming weeks.
+This post is also published on the Rubicon Project blog.

 In the last post I reviewed the market opportunity in mobile advertising and examined the unique challenges with each of the major operating systems in the market.
 This post will focus on the various mobile devices and provide a structure for defining what constitutes “mobile”.
 Rather than thinking about mobile as one large group, let’s break it down by device type and screen size.
 Most devices (laptop, phone or tablet) now are “mobile” in that you could conceivably carry them around and get a Wi-Fi signal, browse the Internet and check email.
 However, research (and common sense, really) shows that this isn’t true in practice.
 From a practicality standpoint, how many people do you see walking down the street with an open laptop versus people typing away on their phone?